rust-lang/api-guidelines/src/future-proofing.md

 <a id="c-struct-bounds"></a>
 ## Data structures do not duplicate derived trait bounds (C-STRUCT-BOUNDS)

-Generic data structures should not use trait bounds that can be derived or don't otherwise add semantic value.
+Generic data structures should not use trait bounds that can be derived or do not otherwise add semantic value.
 Each trait in the `derive` attribute will be expanded into a separate `impl` block that only applies to generic arguments that implement that trait.